-Parks - all traditional parks, natural areas, historic sites, golf courses, and specialized parks (e.g. A2 Skate Park) under the department's jurisdiction or management.
+Parks - all traditional parks, natural areas, historic sites, golf courses, and specialized parks (e.g., A2 Skate Park) under the department's jurisdiction or management.

-Buildings - all significant park and recreation structures that house parks and recreational programs (e.g. pavilions and lodges).
+Buildings - all significant park and recreation structures that house parks and recreational programs (e.g., pavilions)

-Major Features - Major, permanent components of park and recreational facilities (e.g. ball fields, swimming pools, tennis courts, playgrounds, fountains, ponds).
-Rooms within buildings are considered to be Major Features.
+Major Features - Major, permanent components of park and recreational facilities (e.g., ball fields, swimming pools, vehicular bridges, tennis courts, playgrounds, fountains, ponds).
+Rooms within buildings are also considered to be Major Features.

-Minor Features - Smaller components of parks and recreational facilities that may or may not permeant (e.g. play areas, trails, natural features, artwork, rain garden, community gardens, stairs) These features can be re-named through suggestion by Parks staff for approval by PACand thus not held to the same criteria of this policy
+Minor Features - Smaller components of parks and recreational facilities that may or may not be permanent (e.g., trails, natural features, footbridges, artwork, rain garden, community gardens, stairs).
+These features can be re-named through suggestion by Parks staff for approval by PAC and thus not held to the same criteria of this policy.

-Amenities - The dedication of small park amenities with an identifiable lifespan and not intended to be permanent such as benches, small fountains, picnic tables, trees, etc. shall be addressed under the Parks & Recreation gifts and memorials program
+Amenities - The dedication of small park amenities with an identifiable lifespan and not intended to be permanent (e.g., benches, small fountains, picnic tables, trees, etc.) shall be addressed under the Parks & Recreation gifts and memorials program.

-Additional Features - Any items not included on these would be reviewed by staff and PAC to determine naming possibilities.
+Additional Features - Any items not included on this list would be reviewed by staff and PAC to determine naming possibilities.